Principal = {

 Payload = { "result": true }Payload = "SomeStringValue"Error

-This object represents an error, which has been raised during the execution of a rule and is available in if CEL expressions of Error Handlers.
-Following properties are available:
+This object represents an error raised during the execution of a rule.
+It is available in if CEL expressions of Error Handlers and is not available in templates.
+The following properties are available:

 Proper error handling requires attention to the actual error type available via type(Error).